Conserve More Energy – and Save Money – Right Now

 Learn how natural gas can reduce your carbon footprint with this calculator.

-Start saving money and energy right now by following these tips:
+Start saving money and energy right now by following these conservation tips:

 - When you’re cooking, adjust the flame to fit the bottom of the pot or pan.
 Turning up the flame beyond the bottom only wastes energy.